eaglehaast/p-p-online/README.md

 - Each side controls a group of paper planes (green vs. blue).
 - Use the mouse to drag a plane, aim and release to launch it.
 Releasing before the first tick mark cancels the move.
-- Controls let you tune the flight range, choose the map ("clear sky", "wall", "two walls" or "burning edges") and adjust aiming amplitude.
+- Controls let you tune the flight range, choose the map ("clear sky", "wall", "two walls", "burning edges" or "sharp edges") and adjust aiming amplitude.